Mupa1/Mupa1/README.md

 <h2>Hi 👋, I'm Mupa M'mbetsa Nzaphila</h2>

-A dedicated Frontend Developer with 3+ years of experience building intuitive and responsive web applications.
+A dedicated Frontend Developer with about 3 years of experience building intuitive and responsive web applications.
 Proficient in HTML, CSS, JavaScript, TypeScript, and modern frameworks such as React and Next.js.